arnavnallani/lendibl-frontend/replit.md

 - June 24, 2025: Added account switcher feature - users can save multiple accounts and easily switch between them without re-entering credentials, stored locally with last-used timestamps
 - June 24, 2025: Enhanced account switcher to use credential-based switching instead of token-based to avoid session invalidation issues when switching between accounts
 - June 24, 2025: Fixed account switcher to maintain consistent account ordering - accounts now stay in the same order regardless of which one was used most recently
+- June 24, 2025: Fixed session conflict issue in account switching by removing server-side sessions and implementing per-account token caching to prevent accounts from being logged out when switching

 ## User Preferences